 When you position yourself against your competitors, you’re competing in a vendor bake-off.
 It’s a “spec war” and you might gain the upper hand with one feature, but then the competition meets your feature and raises another.
 In the process, you and your competition are often having a very similar dialogue with the prospect, leading to the dreaded “no decision.”
 Instead of talking to the prospect about “why us,” focus instead on challenging the status quo by getting the prospect to think about “why change” and “why now,” and demonstrate the truly unique value of your solution (see Selling Techniques That Work #2).

 3. Marketing to Personas

 Many marketers use personas to develop messaging.
-And, on the face of it, it seems to makes sense: defining the profile of your prospect will enable you to develop messages targeted to that profile.
+And, on the face of it, it seems to make sense: defining the profile of your prospect will enable you to develop messages targeted to that profile.
 The problem is that personas are typically defined by who the prospect is – demographics and behaviors.
 But the need to change is not driven by a persona.
 The fact that a prospect shares similar characteristics with the persona isn’t what causes them to re-think their current approach and consider your solution as a new way to solve their problems.
 Instead of developing messages based on personas, focus on how to convince prospects that the status quo they are standing on is “unsafe,” then show them how life is better with your solution (see Selling Techniques that Work #3).